iuyhcdfs/iuyhcdfs.github.io/_posts/2020-08-05-Learn-From-President-Iwata-1.md

 There are some banking teminology that doesn't survive the kanji-literal translation, i've taken the liberty of using basic words.

-Also, everyone's voice and choice of words is just... my own.
-So the "flavour" of english is about 65% Australian, 15% American, 15% British, and 5% Japanese.
-Whatever that means!
-At least its native.
-This is a conversation so... it should read like a conversation.

-Maybe it helps that I've read some of Iwata Asks already...

 読むシステム： How to read

 > Shigesato Itoi's dialogue is indented like this　糸井重里の言葉はこのふうに